AlessioCoser/promise-filesystem/README.md

 ## Use AWS S3

-In order to work with AWS S3 you have to install PEER DEPENDENCY `aws-sdk`
+In order to work with AWS S3 you have to pass aws-s3 sdk to promise-filesystem:
 ```
 npm install --save aws-sdk
 ```